tzebrowski/ObdGraphs/README.md

 generated while vehicle is driving.

 ## Features
-* Trips - application stores all vehicle `trips` on the external storage.
+* Trips - the application associate all metrics collected during the session to the `trip`.
-  At any time user can open saved trips and check telemetry collected while vehicle was driving in the past
+  `Trip` is stored on the external storage.
+At any time user can open already saved `trip` and check telemetry collected while vehicle was driving in the past
-* Real-time metrics visualization  - application uses multiple performance techniques to collect and display vehicle telemetry data as fast as possible
+* Real-time metrics visualization  - the application uses multiple performance techniques to collect and display vehicle telemetry data as fast as possible
+* Profiles - the application allows binding all configurable preferences to the distinct profile.
+  User can select different profile at any time and load specified preferences like: displayed views, collected metrics, protocol settings (can speed, headers)
+  At this moment five fully configurable profiles are allowed.

 ## Views